 In 2021, the Company accelerated the useful lives of Multi-Service Access Node ("MSAN") assets until 2022.
 In 2022, the Group changed the estimated useful lives of towers in Indonesia (Note 11).
-Details of the nature and carrying amounts of property and equipment are disclosed in Note 11.

 (c) Determining the lease term of contracts with renewal and termination options - Group as lessee